Fact Sheet 462

 HOW DOES IT REACT WITH OTHER DRUGS?

 Maraviroc (Selzentry in the US and Celsentri elsewhere) was formerly known as UK 427,857.
 It is a drug used for antiviral therapy.
-It is manufactured by Pfizer.
+It is manufactured by ViiV Healthcare.

-Maraviroc was approved in 2007 as an antiviral drug against HIV as part of an antiviral regimen.
-It was studied in adults who had used antiviral therapy for some time whose virus had already developed resistance (see fact sheet 126) to existing antiviral drugs.
-Maraviroc has not been studied in children, pregnant women or older adults.
+Maraviroc was approved in 2007 as an antiretroviral drug against HIV as part of an antiretroviral regimen.
+It should only be used by people whose virus is “CCR5 tropic.”
+Maraviroc has not been studied in children, pregnant women, people with serious liver problems, or older adults.

-There are no absolute rules about when to start antiviral drugs.
-You and your health care provider should consider your T-cell count, your viral load, any symptoms you are having, and your attitude about taking HIV medications.
+While antiretroviral therapy (ART) is now recommended for all people living with HVI, there are no absolute rules about when to start ART.
+You and your health care provider should consider your CD4 cell count, your viral load, any symptoms you are having, and your attitude about taking HIV medications.
 Fact Sheet 404 has more information about guidelines for the use of antiviral medications.

 Maraviroc is taken twice a day.
 It will most likely be used by people who have very few choices of antiviral medications in pill form.
-If you take maraviroc with other antiviral drugs, you can reduce your viral load and increase your T-cell counts.
+If you take maraviroc with other antiretroviral drugs, you can reduce your viral load and increase your CD4 cell counts.
 This should mean staying healthier longer.

 The HIV virus is sloppy when it makes copies of its genetic code (RNA).
 Many new copies of HIV are mutations: they are slightly different from the original virus.
 Some mutations can continue to multiply even when you are taking an antiviral drug.
 When this happens, the drug will stop working.
 This is called "developing resistance" to the drug.
 See Fact Sheet 126 for more information on resistance.